This article assumes you're

 examine your attitude about irritating, frustrating, and obnoxious adults

 and kids.
-A common reaction to people who irritate, frustrate, or offend us is to label
+A common reaction is to label

 them bad, wrong, evil, insensitive, stupid, selfish, arrogant,